-- To have fun – how much enjoyment will your child have if their view is of your back and you can’t hear them?
+- Have fun – how much enjoyment will your child have if their view is of your back and you can’t hear them?
 We would always recommend a front or centre mounted seat.

-- To get your child to school – can the seat be easily removed once you have reached your destination?
+- Get your child to school – can the seat be easily removed once you have reached your destination?
 The WeeRide Classic Bike Seat can be removed in seconds.

-- To go on adventures – maybe off roading, dirt tracks etc. We would always recommend a front or centre mounted seat for safety.
+- Go on adventures – maybe off roading, dirt tracks etc. We would always recommend a front or centre mounted seat for safety.

-- To spend quality time with your child whilst exercising – better than leaving them in a creche at a gym, or spending your time with them in front of the tv.
+- Spend quality time with your child whilst exercising – better than leaving them in a creche at a gym, or spending your time with them in front of the tv.

 So when you look for your version of the best kids bike seat, check if it suits how you plan to use your bike with your child.

 Using a kids or baby bike seat allows you to interact with your child whilst enjoying the outside world and improving your fitness levels.
 It really does tick all the boxes.